lanceupton/gimletr/readme.md

 ================
 Upton, Lance T.

-Example scripts which use function in this package can be found [here](http://github.com/lanceupton/GimletExamples).
+Example scripts are included in examples/.

 [Gimlet](https://gimlet.us/) is a product of Sidecar Publications, LLC.
 Check it out!